hdo0947/Traffic-Heatmap/README.md

 # Traffic Heatmap Generation on World Map

 # Introduction
 This is the coding part of the traffic heatmap.
-This project is to create a traffic heatmap based on the LiDAR and GPS data.
+This project is to create a traffic heatmap based on a world map using the LiDAR and GPS data.

 ![traffic heatmap](traffic heatmap.png)